 The project includes the use of Bloom’s Taxonomy as an aid to thinking about the level of challenge / thinking required for a question.
 One of the consistently popular posts on this blog is Bloomin’ Mathematics which has links to several resources on Bloom’s Taxonomy.
-Of particular interest here on questions is an excellent resource: a booklet of sample questions which has been created as part of a project funded by the NCETM on Questioning the use of Bloom’s Taxonomy (scroll down the page for the final report).
+Of particular interest here on questions is an excellent resource: This booklet of sample questions has been created as part of a project funded by the NCETM on Questioning the use of Bloom’s Taxonomy.

 For further questions which require higher order thinking skills see the Levelopaedia from Kangaroo Maths which has numerous probing questions and also the focused assessment materials which make it clear what students should be able to do and give probing questions.
 Whilst we happily don’t have levels any more these remain great questions.

 Focused Assessment Level 4 Focused Assessment Level 5 Focused Assessment Level 6